HID-GS/tools-linode-cli/README.md

 This is a very handy and simple shortcut that will pass your local *.linode-cli* config file and your *.ssh* folder to the docker container.
 Feel free to modify the *linode-cli* script if you have different needs.

+On the first time you run this command, it will ask you to [create a token](https://cloud.linode.com/profile/tokens).
+Create your token and paste it on the command line.
+You will only have to do this once.